Avanci: History

+In August 2022, Avanci hired Marianne Frydenlund from Nordic Semiconductor to lead the creation of new licensing programs for other IoT sectors.
+Hyundai and Kia also signed licensing deals later that month.

 In a 2023 article published in the Journal of Intellectual Property Law & Practice, authors Dr. Manveen Singh and Dr. Vishwas H. Devaiah note that standard essential patent licensing in the automotive sector has progressed in large part due to widespread industry participation in the Avanci platform as a one-stop shop for such licenses.
 The authors also point out that Avanci's model has found favor with courts and regulatory bodies in the U.S. and Europe.